- States:

 - Northern Mariana Islands

-The fallen foundations of a legendary residence
+The fallen foundations of a legend

 The site gets its name from the local legend that surrounds the ancient stones.
-In the more realistic version of the tale, Chieftain Taga started the nearby quarry from which the stones were mined, building the structure for his love, a woman from the island of Rota.
+In the more realistic version of the tale, Chief Taga started a quarry from which the stones were mined, building the structure for his love, a woman from the island of Rota.
 In the more elaborate version of the tale, Taga actually picked up the massive stone pillars and put them in place by hand.
 Both versions are probably only partially true, but the ruins that remain are absolutely real.

+How these massive stones were quarried, transported and set in place by the ancient Chamorros remains a mystery.
 It is thought that earthquakes felled most of the stones, and today only one of the original 15 still stands tall.
 Visitors can pay a visit to the mythical chieftain’s ruins, although it is not advisable that anyone attempt to lift the stones themselves.

 Know Before You Go